-Ameen Peer dargah is a Sufi shrine in the city of Kadapa.
+Ameen Peer Dargah is a Sufi shrine in the city of Kadapa.
 The shrine is visited by people of all religions because of its popularity.
 The shrine, which is a symbol of communal harmony, is open on all days to tourists and locals alike.

 However, the shrine is bustling with activity on Thursdays and Fridays when people of all religions gather at the dargah to seek blessings of two popular sufi saints Peerullah Hussaini and Arufullah Haussaini II.

 The shrine contains the dargah or graves of the two saints.
-It is believed that the praying at the dargah will fulfill all your wishes.
+It is believed that praying at the dargah will fulfill all your wishes.
 The descendants of the two saints also work at the shrine and are dressed in saffron to separate their identity from other workers in the shrine.

-The devotees of the two saints wear only saffron colored caps.
+The devotees of the two saints wear only saffron-coloured caps.
 Many people believe that Peerullah Hussaini was a descendent of Prophet Mohammed.
 He would visit the dargahs of all Sufi saints of India, and it was in Kadapa that he was asked to settle.